vhscom/after-dark/README.md

 Promote more of your content to your site visitors.
 By offering your readers more content that's relevant to them you can increase your site's page views, the time spent on your site and reader loyalty.

 Related content surfaces content across sections by matching taxonomy tags.
-If if finds related content it will automatically output it in reverse chronological order below the byline of your post content.
+If After Dark finds related content it will automatically output a list of links to that content in reverse chronological order below the byline of your post content.

 By default After Dark will display up to 7 items by title along with their reading times.
 You can limit the number of items displayed by setting the following optional parameter in the `[params]` section of your `config.toml` file: